All Episodes

 Yes.

-CBS News, ladies and gentlemen, has told us now why they are so ticked off at Sarah Palin, not telling anybody where she's going.
+CBS News, ladies and gentlemen, has told us now why they are so ticked off at Sarah Palin not telling anybody where she's going.

-It's by uh Ryan Coursero.
+It's by Ryan Corcero.

-Reporters and producers have a little choice but to simply stay close to her bus.
+Since Palin and her team won't share where she's headed, reporters and producers have little choice but to simply stay close to her bus.

 This has resulted in scenes of the Palin bus tooling down the highway, followed by a caravan of 10 to 15 cars, including a massive CNN bus, all trying to make sure they don't lose sight of the Palin bus.